 - Team up with other schools who are also taking part in the challenge - skype in Irish

 This year, a different package will be available for primary schools as well as additional support to help teachers:

 1. A new phrasebook aimed specifically at primary school students

-2. 3 sample plans for the entire school day
+2. 3 sample plans for events on the day

-4. A sample letter to send home to parents about the day
+4. Sample letter for parents about the day

 5. Useful phrases for all the teachers in school, parents and to use with local shops/shopkeepers

 6. Links to films and music, steps for the céilí as well as other useful resources